Next.js ISR Revalidation Stuck on Stale Pages (Vercel, 2026)

 1. CDN edge cache hit shadowing the ISR layer

-How to spot it: curl -I https://your-site/path shows x-vercel-cache: HIT and age: close to 3600.
+How to spot it: curl -sI https://your-site/path shows x-vercel-cache: HIT and age: close to 3600.
 Look at cache-control — if s-maxage is bigger than revalidate, the edge wins.

 2. On-demand revalidatePath called with the wrong path

-How to spot it: Trigger the webhook that calls revalidatePath, then check the next request: x-nextjs-cache is still HIT and the page is stale.
+How to spot it: Trigger the webhook that calls revalidatePath, then check the next request.
+A correct purge returns x-vercel-cache: REVALIDATED (then HIT with fresh content); if you still see HIT with the old HTML, the path never matched.

 3. getStaticProps / RSC fetch threw during background revalidation